RockefellerArchiveCenter/bits_and_bytes/_posts/2017-09-08-project-electron-august-update.md

 ---
 This month has been all about developing the Project Electron transfer application.
 The work is based on our [defined specifications](https://github.com/RockefellerArchiveCenter/project_electron/tree/master/transfer) and the development decisions we made last month with our Marist College partners at [the hackathon](http://blog.rockarch.org/?p=1815).
 We are really excited about testing transfers in the coming month.

-In this post I am going to briefly discuss [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin), which in addition to being a delightful little cucumber, is a language that is used to define the requirements of software in order to document and [test the software’s behavior](https://cucumber.io/) as part of [Behavior Driven Development](https://www.agilealliance.org/glossary/bdd/) (BDD).
+In this post I am going to briefly discuss [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin), which in addition to being a delightful little cucumber, is a language that is used to define the requirements of software in order to document and [test the software's behavior](https://cucumber.io/) as part of [Behavior Driven Development](https://www.agilealliance.org/glossary/bdd/) (BDD).
 We have been using Gherkin to write Quality Assurance (QA) tests for the functions of our Project Electron transfer application.
 The language is human-readable, so it can enable communication between teams working in different domains across a project.

 <!--more-->